apache/shenyu-website/versioned_docs/version-2.4.0/plugin-center/authority-and-certification/waf-plugin.md

     * `permission`: The handle logic that matches the rule. `reject`: deny access, `allow`: allow access.

-    * `statusCode`: When access is denied, the value of the code field in the response body. <font color=red>Will not modify the status code of the response header</font>.
+    * `statusCode`: When access is denied, the value of the code field in the response body. `Will not modify the status code of the response header`.

       e.g.：`statusCode=10001`，The rejected response body is :